-This page will feature recent research on various disorders in children,
+This page features recent research on disorders in children,

 teens, and young adults.
 Check back from time to time for updates.